“Without patience, you will never conquer endurance.”

 ~Professional ultra runner for North Face and best-selling author.
 Best known for running 50 marathons in 50 states in 50 days, running 350 miles with no sleep, and finishing first place at the world’s toughest foot race: Badwater 135.

-“The best thing for increasing running stamina is to cross-train.
+“The best way to increase running stamina is to cross-train.
 Condition your entire body, don’t just run.
 I do a good amount of HIIT training and find it to be very beneficial.”

 “As for mental stamina, discipline and patience are two essential skills to master, which neither come easy during long, grueling endeavors.”